- An Overview of the Best Student Credit Cards Canada

 |PC Financial Mastercard||Best for Reward Points||PC Optimum points worth $20.|

 |KOHO Prepaid Visa||Best Prepaid Credit Card||Additional 1% cash back for the first three months when you sign up with the code THEFINANCEKEY.|

 #1.
 Best Student Credit Cards Canada

-Our top-rated best credit cards for students is the BMO CashBack Mastercard.
+Our “runner-up” for the best credit cards for students is the BMO CashBack Mastercard.
 It sits pretty in this position because of its remarkable features and cash back rewards.
 You also get to choose when you get your rewards, whether when you reach a specific amount, once a year, or in a huge lump sum.

 The BMO CashBack MasterCard requires no annual fees or minimum income requirements from students.
 It offers constant cash back on purchases.
 In addition, this card also has a promotional balance transfer offer.
 If you opt for this offer, you can get up to 1.99% interest for nine months.

 This is an enticing feature for someone who has a balance on another card and wants to avoid paying high interest rates.

 - No minimum income requirements or annual fees.